vanessa-chow/COVID-19-Data-Assistant/README.md

 - As a user, I want to be able to select a name on the visitor list and view their information in detail
 - As a user, I want to be able to save my list of visitors' information to file
 - As a user, I want to be able to load my list of visitors' information on file

+## **Phase 4: Task 2**
+For Task 2 of Phase 4, I chose to implement a robust class.
+Specifically, I made my ListOfPerson class in my model package robust by having my outputNames() method throw an exception called NoViewableNamesException when there are no names on the current list to be viewed by the user.
+This NoViewableNamesException is caught in the viewNamesPanel() method (found in the GUI class of the ui package), where the user will be alerted with a warning window, telling them to either load a list of names or add at least one name before trying to view the list again.